hostspaceng/community-challenge/README.md

 If the pipelines run successfully, head over to your management console, check load balancers, you'll find a loadbalancer named `community-challenge-lb` copy the DNS name and access the application from the load balancer.

+### 5 Grafana

+An instance is created with the key pair you specified in step 1.
+Head over to the console and connect to the machine.
+Read [this](https://medium.com/all-things-devops/how-to-install-grafana-on-aws-ec2-cefc01d5ff08) article to install grafana on the machine.

+Select Cloudwatch as the data source and test the connections, it should work without access keys.

 ## Images

 ECS Cluster